Awakebutstillinbed

 Awakebutstillinbed, stylized as awakebutstillinbed, and abbreviated as absib, is the solo project of American musician Shannon Taylor.

 History

 Taylor (born November 13, 1991) grew up in Mesquite, Texas, a suburb of Dallas, Texas.
 Taylor later moved from Mesquite to York, Pennsylvania with her family at the age of fifteen.
 Later, Taylor moved to San Jose, California, where she currently resides.
 In January 2018, Taylor released her first album as awakebutstillinbed titled What People Call Low Self-Esteem Is Really Just Seeing Yourself the Way That Other People See You.
 The album was re-released on Tiny Engines upon Taylor's signing with the label in February.
 The album received a 7.7 out of 10 rating from Pitchfork.
 The album was featured at number 98 on Brooklyn Vegan's list titled "100 Best Punk & Emo Albums of the 2010s".
+The band was named after a lyric from the song "Maine" off of the album State Songs by John Linnell.